Også tilgjengelig på norsk: Ekte Programmering

 Real Programming Condensed: A 10-page summary of the book.
 Published 9 February 2023.

-All source code, images, and videos referenced in the book.
+Source code, images, and videos used in the book.
+Also contains updates and corrections since publication.

 The Norwegian version of the book received mildly entertaining (digital) press coverage in March 2023.
 Kode24.no, which we would refer to as a lowbrow Norwegian programming website, published several articles about the subject.
 Like all things that are different from the status quo, the opinions were very vocal [abstrusegoose.com].
 We summarize the debate by citing Torstein Bae: "You have to be tolerant and accept that others are wrong."